-The land is available for traditional hunting and fishing, along with other non-motorized recreation including nature observation.
-A woods road is available for easy access to the upland forest; there is no hiking trail network in place.
-A “hand launch” for canoes and kayaks is located on the east shore of Perley Pond.
-The pond is 29 acres, 16 feet deep and provides warm water species like largemouth bass and pickerel.
+149 acres available for hunting and fishing, along with other non-motorized recreation.
+A woods road is available for easy access by foot to the upland forest.
+There is no formal hiking trail network in place.
+A hand-carry boat launch for canoes and kayaks is located on the east shore of Perley Pond.
 Parking is located along the west side of Folly Road.

-The Preserve is home to moose, deer, otter and wading birds and waterfowl.
-It is host to a rare Pitch Pine Bog and the Scarlett Bluet, a damselfly of special concern.
+The pond is 29 acres, 16 feet deep and provides warm water species like largemouth bass and pickerel.
+The preserve is home to moose, deer, otter and wading birds and waterfowl.
+It is host to a rare Pitch Pine Bog and the Scarlet Bluet, a damselfly of special concern.

 Please observe all Use Guidelines when visiting in all seasons.

-- Hiking and nature observations.
+- Hiking and nature observations

-- Snowshoeing and back-county skiing.
+- Snowshoeing and backcountry skiing

-- Trapping by permission only.
+- Trapping by permission only

-- Open water and ice fishing.
+- Open water and ice fishing

-- Carry trash in, carry trash out
+- Carry in, carry out

-- Daytime use only.
+- Daytime use only

 - Keep pets under control at all times

-- Motor vehicles are prohibited.
+- Motor vehicles are prohibited

-- Target shooting is prohibited.
+- Target shooting is prohibited

-- Wear blaze orange during hunting season.
+- Wear blaze orange during hunting season